kuang93/DJI-sdk-rosapp/README.md

 There are two ros_node for control DJI_M210_RTK with keyboard.
-I've tested the code with Onboard-SDK-ROS-3.8 "\uparrow" ： go up  :arrow_up:
+I've tested the code with Onboard-SDK-ROS-3.8
+:arrow_up: ： go up
-"\downarrow" : go down
+:arrow_down: : go down
 "w"  :  forward
 "s"  :  backward
 "a"  :  go left